 A good homemade biscuit begins with cold butter, which melts in the heat of the oven, causing the layers of flour to push apart creating flaky layers - the key to making your biscuits fluffy, like the sweet potato biscuits.

-This cream biscuits recipe does not involve any butter, yet are fluffy, soft and tender, with lots of flaky layers.
+This cream biscuits recipe does not involve any butter, yet is fluffy, soft and tender, with lots of flaky layers.
 The tops brown nicely in the oven, and the bottoms become deliciously crispy.
 They are delicious as is, and even better when you spread them with softened salted butter and jelly.
 They complement almost any meal!

 Jump to:

-How to make?
+How to make cream biscuits?

 1.Add all purpose flour, baking powder, sugar and salt into a medium bowl and whisk until combined.
 Pour one-third of heavy cream.